Mohammed-Khamis99/AWS-Projects/WordPress Scalable and Resilient Architecture on AWS/README.md

 Select the template again (dont click) Click Actions and select Set Default Version Under Template version select 2
 Click Set as default version

 ### STEP 4:

-•	Create EFS File System
+•	Create EFS File System.
-•	Add an fsid to parameter store
+•	Add an fsid to parameter store.
-•	Connect the file system to the EC2 instance & copy data First we need to install the amazon EFS utilities to allow the instance to connect to EFS.
+•	Connect the file system to the EC2 instance & copy data.
+First we need to install the amazon EFS utilities to allow the instance to connect to EFS.
 EFS is based on NFS which is standard but the EFS tooling makes things easier.
 ```
 sudo dnf -y install amazon-efs-utils